AIML-IfI/uccs-facerec-challenge/README.md

 There are four scripts in total, which can be found in `facerec/script`.
 All scripts will be installed together with the installation of this package in order to run the baseline algorithms or to evaluate the baselines (and your) algorithm.
 The networks employed in our baselines will be automatically downloaded when you run the corresponding script.
-Hence, there is no need for you to separately download these baseline algorithms ([MTCNN](https://pypi.org/project/facenet-pytorch/) and [MagFace](https://github.com/IrvingMeng/MagFace)).
+Hence, there is no need for you to separately download these baseline algorithms which are [MTCNN](https://pypi.org/project/facenet-pytorch/) and [MagFace](https://github.com/IrvingMeng/MagFace).

 Each script is associated with its distinct set of parameters specified in the configuration *.yaml* file, located at `facerec/configs/baseline_config.yaml`.
 In the `baseline_config.yaml` file, you can find all these arguments, along with their default values, under their respective sections.